matrix-org/matrix-spec-proposals/proposals/2241-e2e-verification-in-dms.md

 The messages used in SAS verification are the same as those currently defined, except that instead of the `transaction_id` property, an `m.relates_to` property, as defined above, is used instead.

+## Alternatives

+Messages sent by the verification methods, after the initial key verification request message, could be sent as to-device messages.
+The `m.key.verification.start`, `m.key.verification.cancel`, and `m.key.verification.done` messages must be still be sent in the room, as the `m.key.verification.start` notifies the sender's other devices that the request has been acknowledged, and the `m.key.verification.cancel` and `m.key.verification.done` provide a record of the status of the key verification.

 ## Potential issues